-'''

 module Main

 import Effects

+1 You do not, however, need to know what a monad is!

 '''

-&lt;sup>1 You do not, however, need to know what a monad is.
-A correctness property of this tutorial is that the word "monad" should appear exactly twice, both in this footnote.

-'''

 import Effect.StdIO

-hello : {[STDIO]} Eff ()
+hello : Eff () [STDIO]

 hello = putStrLn "Hello world!"

 main : IO ()

 main = run hello

 '''

 As usual, the entry point is main.
 All main has to do is invoke the hello function which supports the STDIO effect for console I/O, and returns the unit value.
 All programs using the Effects library must import Effects.
 The details of the Eff type will be presented in the remainder of this tutorial.